 Meals: Breakfast & Dinner

 After breakfast check-out from hotel and head towards the holy, spiritual & peaceful town of Pushkar.
 Pushkar has a magnetism of its own – it’s quite unlike anywhere else in Rajasthan.
 It’s a prominent Hindu pilgrimage town and devout Hindus visit at least once in their lifetime.
 It is famous amongst Hindus for having the only temple of Lord Brahma in the whole world.

-Reach Pushkar by noon.
 Check-in at hotel on arrival.
-Then head out to visit Pushkar town.
+In the afternoon head out for sightseeing.
+Visit Brahma Temple.
 The main street is one long bazaar, selling anything to tickle a traveler’s fancy, from hippy-chic tie-dye to didgeridoos.
 Despite the commercialism and banana pancakes, the town remains enchantingly small and authentically mystic.
-Visit the famous and unique Brahma Temple.
-Then visit Pushkar Lake and hangout at the Pushkar market.
-Dinner & overnight stay will be at the resort in Pushkar.
+Visit Pushkar lake and hangout at the market.
+Overnight stay will be at the hotel in Pushkar.

 After breakfast check-out from hotel and drive to Jodhpur, the second largest city of Rajasthan.
 It is a reminiscence of the bygone era.
 It is also called the “Blue City” as it looks completely blue in color from an aerial view because of its vividly painted blue walls and blue houses.
 Its mighty Mehrangarh fort overlooking the city is an architectural masterpiece in itself, and is among one of the largest forts in Rajasthan.
 Jaswant Tada and Umaid Bhawan Palace are also among the top attractions in Jodhpur.
 Because of its proximity to Thar Desert, it is also known as "Gateway to Thar".